hashicorp-education/learn-consul-canary-deployments/README.md

 - Deploy example applications
 - Create service subsets with service resolvers
 - Send partial traffic to new service
-- Send all traffic to new servic
+- Send all traffic to new service